Home |Emergency Kit | FAQ | Testimonials| Consultation

 Resumé:

-Many of our law firm’s clients reside abroad and do not have the opportunity or capacity to come to Germany in a timely manner to take care of the German inheritance and other matters.
-Our professional assistance can make that unnecessary.
-For our clients from abroad, we offer conference calls or even video calls (no special technical equipment on your side needed).
-Those opportunities in combination with email correspondence allow us to stay in close contact with our clients from foreign countries.
+Many of our law firm’s clients reside abroad and do not have the opportunity or ability to come to Germany in a timely manner to take care of the German inheritance and other matters.
+In many cases, our professional assistance can even make such a trip to Germany evitable.

 DR. HOSSER Rechtsanwalt